 Digital Technology in Telephone Networks:

 Over the past 30 years, much of the traditional analogue telephone network has been replaced by digital technology.
-A device called codec (coder/decoder) is used to convert analogue voice signals into digital information that can be handled by the digital technology.
+A device called codec (coder/decoder) is used to convert analogue voice signals into digital information that can be handled by digital technology.
 The codec is also used to convert the digital signals back into analogue voice signals that can be handled by the older analogue technology.

 Only the local loop is still analogue and this loop can be replaced by Integrated Services Digital Network (ISDN) connections.
 It was envisaged as an end to end digital service.
-Home users would be connected by same Cat3 cable. the digital bit streams are time multiplexed.
+Home users would be connected by the same Cat3 cable. the digital bit streams are time multiplexed.
 The system uses Out of band signalling and uses the D channel for that.
 NT1 is a network terminating device which connects to the ISDN exchange on one side and a local passive bus on the other from which up to eight terminal devices can hang.
 ISDN turned out to be very expensive and obsolete even before the standard was finalized.
 The vision of broadband ISDN was sought to be realized by ATM.

 Digital Subscriber Loop: